Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

-Acupuncture involves the insertion of extremely thin needles through your skin at strategic points on your body.
+Acupuncture involves the insertion of very thin needles through your skin at strategic points on your body.
 A key component of traditional Chinese medicine, acupuncture is most commonly used to treat pain.
+Increasingly, it is being used for overall wellness, including stress management.

 Ear acupuncture involves placing acupuncture needles into specific points around the ear.
-These points correspond with specific organs, emotions or sensory feelings.
+These points are believed to correspond with specific organs, emotions or sensory feelings.

 Why it's done